-Similarly to most states across the country, if you want to open a dealership in the state of New York, you need to get licensed.
-This guarantees that all vehicle sellers operate within the law.
+Similarly to most states across the country, if you want to open a car dealership in the state of New York, you need to get licensed.
+This guarantees that all vehicle sellers operate within the law and that their customers are protected.

 Obtaining a New York dealer license involves meeting a number of requirements, including posting a New York auto dealer bond.
 While the administrative steps you need to undertake are plenty, you can get ahead by acquainting yourself with them in advance.